 The new agreement includes criteria for gauging how well the theater management is doing, according to a memo from city General Services Director Joel Reitzer, Carolina Theatre of Durham developed and the city has accepted.

-For example:• percentage of profitable shows
+• percentage of profitable shows

 • increases in earned revenue